Cambridge-ICCS/ONEFlux/docs/ustar_cp_migration.md

     assert test_engine.equal(result, expected)
 ```

 This test can then be run against any test engine to target the requisite language.
-The language can then be switched by passing the command-line argument `--language=LANG` to `pytest` where `LANG` is either `python` or `matlab` (the default at the moment).
+The language can then be switched by passing the command-line argument `--language=LANG` to `pytest` where `LANG` is either `python` (the default) or `matlab`.

 # MATLAB Retirement Plan